git-town/action/README.md

 when it runs.

 > [!WARNING]
-> Any checklist or list directly after the comment will be replaced
+> Any checklist or list directly after the comment will have it's syntax changed to
-> with the stack list content.
-Please add another element such as a
+> the asterisk list format (`*`), rather than the dash list format (`-`).
+This should
-> heading before any other list.
+> not affect the readme in any other way.

 It will also leave behind the comment, so that the next time it runs, it will be able to use it again to update the visualization: